mmorub/gimbal2022/README.md

  * **Open and clear the serial monitor**.
  * **Upload the sketch** [record_open_loop_step_response_data_for_matlab.ino](lab/step002-open-loop-step-response/arduino/record_open_loop_step_response_data_for_matlab/record_open_loop_step_response_data_for_matlab.ino) again and record observe how the step responses are recorded by the serial monitor.
  * **Upload the empty arduino sketch** and **unplug the power supply**.
  * **Copy and paste the output from the serial monitor to a text file**.
 It is convenient to store the text file in `lab/step002-open-loop-step-response/arduino/record_open_loop_step_response_data_for_matlab` and to call it `data_for_matlab.txt`, because this path and filename are used in the matlab scripts explained below.
+If you do not store your own data, you may be using data from the repository that does not fit your motor-camera combination well.
+So make sure you use your own data!

 ## Visualize the step response in matlab
 **All required code is in lab/step002-open-loop-step-response/matlab/**.